 Look carefully at additional fees.
-In the past we had a merchant account recommendation with a $0.00 application and advertised a $0.00 setup fee special but their payment gateway required a $195.00 software purchase (these fees are now considerably less or included).
+One of our merchant account recommendations has a $0.00 application and advertises a $0.00 setup fee special but their payment gateway requires a $195.00 software purchase.
 When making merchant account provider comparisons make sure you total all one time fees.
 The terms that the merchant account provider use for these fee components make little difference.
-We would like to see internet merchant account providers list these fees together with a total "setup cost" but they do not so it is important to compile these yourself.
+We would like to see internet merchant account providers list these fees together with a total “setup cost” but they do not so it is important to compile these yourself.

 Let’s walk through a real world example using an actual merchant account provider:

-Total Merchant Services offered a new account with the following:
+Total Merchant Services offers a new account with the following:

 One time fees:

 This fee might break down as $100 for the application fee and $49 for the gateway fee.
 It may also be $149.00 for the merchant account setup and $0.00 for the gateway setup (depending on the relationship the merchant account provider has with the gateway provider).
 The actual breakdown is not published and is not important to us except in some cases where the merchant account application fee is non-refundable.
 In those cases (if pricing is available online) the breakdown is published.

 This is a fixed monthly fee that virtually all gateway providers charge (the actual rate may change though this rate is very good).
 This fee is for the use of the gateways transaction processing services and usually includes items such as online payment cancelations and transaction reports.